-In summary, Senoko Energy, Tuas Power and YTL PowerSeraya were not supportive of the balanced market approach recommended in the draft report, while the remaining industry players supported or did not comment on the recommendation.
+In summary, Senoko Energy, Tuas Power and YTL PowerSeraya were not supportive of the balanced market approach recommended in the draft report and confirmed in the revised report, while the remaining industry players supported or did not comment on the recommendation.
 Senoko Energy, Tuas Power and YTL PowerSeraya argue that the Review was narrowly focused on the use of vesting contracts to achieve the objective of mitigating market power, and propose to increase the VCL to ensure financial sustainability of generation businesses.